nbicocchi/learn-xv6/code/06K - Scheduler (Policies)/README.md

 ```

 In this case ```priority``` is a number between 1 and 20 which represents the new process priority.

-### FCFS - First Come First Served

-First come first served (FCFS), is the simplest scheduling algorithm.
-FCFS simply queues processes in the order that they arrive in the ready queue.
-The scheduling overhead due to using this policy is minimal since context switches only occur upon process termination, and no reorganization of the process queue is required.
-Throughput can be low, because long processes can be holding CPU, waiting the short processes for a long time, so short processes which are in a queue are penalized over the longer ones (known as convoy effect).
-By using this policy we have no starvation, because each process gets chance to be executed after a definite time.
-There isn't prioritization, so using this policy we cannot force certain processes to be completed first which means that this system has trouble meeting process deadlines.
-The lack of prioritization means that as long as every process eventually completes, there is no starvation.
-In an environment where some processes might not complete, there can be starvation since the processes that come next the one which might not complete are never executed.

-### CFS - Completely Fair Scheduling

-Always run the runnable process with the minimum running time.
-...

 ### SML - Static Multi Level Queue